Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

 and can be regarded as the portfolio weights of a capitalization-weighted index.
 Nevertheless, naive implementation of this capitalization-weighted portfolio can be costly because of turnovers.\footnote{ {\it Index tracking}, which is the main objective of passive portfolio management, is a topic of substantial practical importance, see e.g. \cite{canakgoz2009mixed, shu2020high} and the references therein.} Neglecting corporate events (such as dividends and delisting), a stock's capitalization weight increases (resp.~decreases) if it outperforms (resp.~underperforms) relative to the capitalization-weighted index.

 Using the capitalization weights, we can visualize more accurately and vividly the evolution of the CRSP universe.
-In Figure \ref{fig:Weights_Entrants_Exits_TS}, we show with each green dot (left panel) the time and size of a stock when it is newly listed, and with each red dot (right panel) the same information for a stock which is delisted for an extended period.
-We observe that both ``births'' (entrances) and ``deaths'' (exits) occur frequently across a wide range of market capitalizations except at the very top, yet their intensities appear to fluctuate over time.
+In Figure \ref{fig:Weights_Entrants_Exits_TS}, we show with each green dot (left panel) the time and size of a stock when it is newly listed, and with each red dot (right panel) the same information for a stock which is delisted forever or for an extended period.
+We observe that both ``births'' (entrances) and ``deaths'' (exits) occur frequently\footnote{A number of market events can lead to entrances and exits of securities from the CRSP database.
+These include IPOs, bankruptcies, and mergers.} across a wide range of market capitalizations, yet their intensities appear to fluctuate over time.
 The weights at exit time are overall more spread out than the weights at entrance.
 An interesting statistical problem is to relate these fluctuations with the underlying economy such as business cycles.

 The {\it capital distribution} relative to $\mathcal{I}_t$ is defined as the {\it ranked} probability vector

 where $\mu_{(1)}^{\mathcal{I}_t} \geq \mu_{(2)}^{\mathcal{I}_t} \geq \cdots \geq \mu_{(|\mathcal{I}_t|)}^{\mathcal{I}_t}$ are the capitalization weights $(\mu_i^{\mathcal{I}_t})$ arranged in descending order.
 Since $\mu^{\mathcal{I}_t}_{(k)}$ decays rather quickly as $k$ increases, the capital distribution is usually visualized in log-log scale, i.e., $\log \mu_{(k)}^{\mathcal{I}_t}$ against $\log k$.
 We call the graph of $\log k \mapsto \log \mu_{(k)}^{\mathcal{I}_t}$ the {\it capital distribution curve} relative to the given universe (we use base $10$ for plotting purposes).
 When $\mathcal{I}_t = \mathcal{A}_t$ is the full universe, we call it the {\it full} capital distribution curve.